Your team works really hard. There’s no question about that.

 There are countless project management systems on the market today.
 In fact, I’ve used many of them.
 As enticing as a “project-focused” system might seem, there’s also something to be said for keeping everything under one roof.

-In other words, by maximizing the use of your CRM (rather than deploying “another system”), it may be possible to significantly reduce manual data entry and simultaneously boost customer satisfaction.
+In other words, by maximizing the use of your CRM with project management capabilities (rather than deploying “another system”), it may be possible to significantly reduce manual data entry and simultaneously boost customer satisfaction.

 8. Pulling Sales Reports